rust-lang/book/nostarch/chapter20.md

 `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
-As discussed in the “Creating Type Synonyms with Type Aliases” section of Chapter 19, type aliases allow us to make long types shorter.
+As discussed in the “Creating Type Synonyms with Type Aliases” section of Chapter 19, type aliases allow us to make long types shorter for ease of use.
 Look at Listing 20-19.

 Filename: src/lib.rs